dunamismax/go-stdlib-scaffold/README.md

 <details>
 <summary><h3>The Pure Go Standard Library Stack (Click to Expand)</h3></summary>

+# The Pure Go Standard Library Stack

+---

-This stack represents a minimalist, robust architecture for building secure and maintainable web applications.
-It is composed entirely of a Go backend that leverages the standard library, removing all external dependencies for routing, validation, and data access.
-The stack prioritizes ultimate simplicity, zero-dependency deployment, and long-term stability by relying exclusively on Go's native capabilities.
+This stack represents a minimalist, robust architecture for building secure and performant web applications.
+It is composed entirely of a Go backend that leverages the standard library, removing all external dependencies.
+The stack prioritizes ultimate simplicity, zero-dependency deployment, and long-term stability by relying exclusively on Go's continuously evolving native capabilities.
 The frontend is reduced to plain HTML and CSS, with no JavaScript.

 ---